 Best for: High-traffic areas, entryways, and pet-friendly homes.

-It can be difficult to cut and install
+However, it can be a little difficult to cut and install due to its strong build.

 6. Luxury Vinyl Plank (LVP) with Wood Look